State Seeks High-Tech Oversight of $2B Annual Spending on Drug Benefits

 The health insurance provider Anthem Blue Cross Blue Shield accused the company of overpricing drugs, and in March filed in New York State for more than $15 billion in damages.
 And in October,in New York and Massachusetts started to probe Express Scripts’ ties to drug makers and others in the supply chain, FiercePharma reported.

 Reached late Thursday, a spokesperson for Express Scripts said she was not familiar with the new law in New Jersey, but the company hoped to continue serving Garden State workers.
 “The New Jersey SBHP is a valued client, and we look forward to continue serving them and their beneficiaries by making prescription drugs safe and affordable,” spokeswoman Jennifer Luddy said.
-The company is now on a month-to-month contract, Blum said.
+The company’s contract expires at the end of the month, and Blum said the state could begin to reap savings by extending this on a month-to-month basis while they conduct the search.

 The new oversight measure,, was introduced less than a month ago and rocketed through the Legislature to be signed by Christie a day before could be used to offset any losses incurred by preserving an income-tax compact with Pennsylvania.
 Christie had previously pledged to scuttle that bi-state deal, which allowed local workers to pay taxes where they live — not where they work — in hopes of generating up to $250 million in new state tax revenue.